what3words/w3w-swift-components/README.md

 <a name="maphelper"></a>
 Map Helper
 -------------------
+Map Helper allows you to easily integrate what3words map features into an existing map.

 `W3WMapHelper` conforms to `W3WMapViewProtocol `.
 A function reference  for it can be found at [Documentation/map.md](./Documentation/map.md)

 An iOS UIKit example project can be found at [Examples/MapHelper/MapHelper.xcodeproj](Examples/MapHelper/MapHelper.xcodeproj)